thatbrguy/Hyperspectral-Image-Segmentation/README.md

 # Hyperspectral-Image-Segmentation
 Semantic Segmentation of HyperSpectral Images using a U-Net with Separable Convolutions.

+## IMPORTANT UPDATE
+**Please do not use this codebase for your experiments**.

+In my opinion the results presented in this document is **not** a fair analysis for two reasons.

+Reason one is that there is data leakage between the train and val sets.
+Since patches are created using stride 1, it means that some patches have partial overlap with few other patches.
+And also since synthetic patches are created using smaller patches, some common information maybe present across various patches.
+Since the general and synthetic patches are first created, then concatenated and then finally split into train and val splits, there is data leakage.

+Reason two is that I think the final performance mentioned in the document is over all pixels, which naturally would include the ones used for training as well.
+Hence the numbers may not be representative of the effectiveness of the models.

+In retrospect, I also think the idea of synthetic patches is **not good**.
+This is because the smaller patches that make up a synthetic patch belong to different parts of the full image and hence the spatial context within a synthetic patch may not be useful.

+Due to the above reasons, **please do not use this codebase**.
+Since this repo was created long ago I do not remember how/why things ended up this way.
+I wanted to post this update for quite a while now but I kept forgetting and/or postponing.
+I am truly sorry for the inconvenience.

+Currently there are no plans to resolve the aforementioned issues and hence the repository will be made read-only.
+Hence, once again, **please do not use this codebase** and I am truly sorry for the inconvenience.
+If you have any questions, please send me an email (email ID will be available in my profile).

 ## Features
 - HyperSpectral Images (HSI) are semantically segmented using two variants of U-Nets and their performance is comparaed.
 - **Model A** uses Depthwise Separable Convolutions in the downsampling arm of the U-Net, and **Model B** uses Convolutions in the downsampling arm of the U-Net.